-Advocates who feel passionately about issues can create change by "bird-dogging" candidates for national and state offices.
+Advocates who feel passionately about issues can create change by "bird-dogging" candidates for national, state, and local offices.

-Bird-dogging means finding opportunities in public forums to pin the candidates down with specific questions and information that reveal (and sometimes change) their views.
+Bird-dogging means finding opportunities in public forums to ask candidates specific questions or share information that reveals (and sometimes changes) their views.

 Need a question for the presidential candidates?
 We suggest these: